🗺️

 • Location Obfuscation Obfuscation reduces the precision of location data, reporting locations within a certain radius rather than exact coordinates similar to when we say we're in the town square instead of the bakery.

-• GeoMasking This technique involves altering the actual geographic coordinates of a location.
+• This technique involves altering the actual geographic coordinates of a location.
 The modification can include adding random noise or shifting the coordinates by a certain distance.

 • Suppression: For example, substituting all names with an asterisk.